flype44/Emu68Blanker/README.md

 An Amiga equipped with a PiStorm and Emu68.

-It also needs mandatory Emu68 version 1.0.999+
+Requires Emu68 version 1.0.999 or higher.

 ## Description

 Emu68Blanker is a very simple screensaver for PiStorm/Emu68.

-The only purpose of this program is to display the Emu68 builtin boot screen after some delay of user inactivity.
+The purpose of this program is to display the Emu68 builtin boot screen after a period of user inactivity.

 ## Installation